 - Look for public lands where there is free overnight parking

-- Chat to the locals!
+- Chat with the locals!
 If you are in a service station getting supplies you could ask if they know a place to park overnight.

 - Hotel or apartment parking areas